Denperidge/Denperidge.com/src/projects/Repo Webportal.md

 }
 ---
 # Repo Webportal
-Ever wanted to run a single Python script, to
+Ever wanted to run a single Python script so you can have an overview of your GitHub profile's/organisation's repositories?
+Great news.

 ## Achievements
 - Simple UX